mouse-reeve/kyranides/03_book_1.md

 but forces every Earth, beating Men with the Degree of Fortune, binding them in Necessities.
 A certain Saturnine King _Kiranis_
-{G}, turning and rolling circular upon the Centre, with uncorrupt, and never failing
+_Κυλινδράτης_, turning and rolling circular upon the Centre, with uncorrupt, and never failing
 Changes, whirling all things from the
 _East_ to the _West_, in the seven Arctick, i. e.